IskandarGhobril/empanada/_sections/story1.md

   </div>
 </div>

-<p class="lead reveal">Every week, millions of searches reveal what market participants are paying attention to.
-Unlike surveys, these searches are spontaneous, unfiltered, and often emotional.</p>

 <h3>Search Query Classification</h3>

+<p>Every week, millions of searches reveal what market participants are paying attention to.
+Unlike surveys, these searches are spontaneous, unfiltered, and often emotional.
-<p>We classified Google search queries into three sentiment categories based on their economic meaning:</p>
+We classified Google search queries into three sentiment categories based on their economic meaning:</p>

 <div class="classification-layout">
   <!-- Left side: Buttons and Table -->